What is Van der Waals equation?

 Pi (V − b) = RT

 The pressure of the gas is developed due to the wall collision of the gas molecules.
-But due to intermolecular attraction, the colliding molecules will experience an inward pull.
+However, due to intermolecular attraction, the colliding molecules will experience an inward pull.
 Therefore, the pressures exerted by the molecules in real gases will be less than the ideal gases.

 The ideal gases have no intermolecular attraction.